Rafael-Anguiano/Introduccion-A-La-Programacion/Instalation/README.md

 > [!WARNING]
 > VS Code is just a Code Editor, there are many options you can choose and some of them could be even better, you can use the enviroment you want.

-## Instructions:

-### VS Code:
+## VS Code:
 **1.** In this class we will be using [`VS Code`](https://code.visualstudio.com/Download) (Visual Studio Code), so the first step is to download it based on your OS.

 **2.** Once installed, please open the application.
-    At the side of the screen you will see a bar with various icons like this:
+    At the side of the screen you will see a bar with various icons like the ones in the image below, and select the one with the red square shown in the image.

 ![VS Code Icons](./images/VSCode%20Icons.png)

-    And select the one with the red square shown in the image.

 **3.** Now we should install a extension which will help us to process the language and have some help while programming.

-    1. In the search bar write `C++`, and some extension will be displayed just below.
+- In the search bar write `C++`, and some extension will be displayed just below.
-    2. Select the one that says `C/C++`.
+- Select the one that says `C/C++`.
 As shown in the image below.
-    3. Click on the `install` button.
+- Click on the `install` button.

 ![Extension Instalation](./images/Extension%20Instalation.png)

 **4.** Once you have it installed, you must close and reopen your `VS Code`.

-### Compiler:
+## Compiler:
 **1.** To be able to compile our programs we will need the corresponding compilers.
 We will be using `MSYS2` as compiler.
 Please download the installer in the next link [MSYS2 Installer](https://github.com/msys2/msys2-installer/releases/download/2023-05-26/msys2-x86_64-20230526.exe) and execute it.

 **2.** In the installer you can just click on all `Next`/ `Accept` buttons.